 Ovcon-35 is a tried-and-true monophasic birth control pill.
 It provides a steady and consistent dose of hormones that are high enough to combat issues like spotting or breakthrough bleeding, while still low enough to prevent most side effects.
 There is, as with most birth control pills, a slight chance of potential risks, including increased risk for stroke and heart attack.
 However, if you do well with birth control in general, Ovcon-35 is a good choice for you.

 Nurx™ does not currently offer this pill.
-Feel free to check out more FAQs below, review our list of generic alternatives, and talk to our team to learn how you can get your first pack for FREE.
+Feel free to check out more FAQs below, review our list of generic alternatives, and talk to our team to learn how you can get your first pack.

 See full product details